Dano507/login-system/README.md

-# login system
+# About
- A login system written in NodeJS with Express
+ A personal project to write a login system written in NodeJS with Express

+# TODO
+ - Write front end
+ - Write back end